 David Wilkinson - Professional Teacher in North London

 I was born and raised in the United Kingdom and won an academic scholarship to Sherborne School at the age of 13.
 When I was 16 years old my family relocated to the United States, so I completed my secondary education at a competitive high school in the Houston area.
 After quickly adjusting to the American system, I achieved excellent results in my AP exams and SAT tests and received a place in the prestigious Plan II Honours program at the University of Texas at Austin.
 I graduated a year early with high honours, a second major in History, and an undergraduate dissertation that was awarded special honours.
-I have experience tutoring for the SAT exam and experience teaching the American public school curriculum in the humanities.
-I specialize in preparing UK students wishing to transfer to the US, as well as in History, Government, and Politics at multiple levels including GCSE, A-Level, AP exam, and undergraduate courses.
+I have years of experience tutoring for the SAT and ACT exams and experience teaching the American public school curriculum in the humanities.
+I specialize in preparing international students wishing to attend university in the United States.

 Subjects I Teach

 King's College London, 2017 – 2018

 University of Texas at Austin, 2013 – 2016